BobBuildTool/bob/doc/manpages/bob-build-dev.rst

       forced-deps
     packages=<packages regex>
       download modules that match a given regular expression, build all other.

+``--download-layer MODE``
+    Download from binary archive for layer (yes, no, forced)

+    Acts like ``--download`` but only for the modules of the layer that match a given regular expression (``--download`` option will be overwritten for matching modules).
+    Can be used multiple times (if regex is used also multiple times the last mode wins).
+    A sub layer is separated with a ``/``.

+    no=<layer regex>
+      build modules of a layer that match a given regular expression from sources yes=<layer regex>
+      download modules of a layer that match a given regular expression, if download fails - build it from sources forced=<layer regex>
+      like 'yes' above, but fail if any download fails

 ``--incremental``
     Reuse build directory for incremental builds.